 - For example, LY 2012 funds were funded by FY 2012 and 2013 appropriations.
 However, both FY appropriations were returned to Treasury and no longer available for use.
 If an office has remaining funds of $50,000 in LY 2012 and a valid expense for that year is identified on October 2, 2016, the expense will be charged to LY 2012 and FY 2015 because the MRA does not cancel and the FY 2015 appropriation is still available for use.

 Members' Representational Allowance (MRA) Calculation:

-- Official expenses – This amount varies for each Member and is based on the sum of the following subcomponents:
+- Official expenses – This amount is the total of the following two subcomponents:

-- The dollar equivalent of 64 x the rate per mile multiplied by the mileage between the District of Columbia and the furthest point in the Member’s district, according to the Rand McNally Standard Highway Mileage Guide, plus ten percent.
+- The dollar equivalent of 64 (32 rounds trips) multiplied by the rate per mile, multiplied by the mileage between the District of Columbia and the furthest point in the Member's district, according to the Rand McNally Standard Highway Mileage Guide, plus ten percent.
 The following rates per mile apply:

 - Official Mail – The amount of this component varies for each Member based on the following formula:

-- Not more than the product of 3 times the single-piece rate applicable to first class mail and the number (as determined be the Postmaster General) of addresses (other than business delivery stops) in the Member’s congressional district.
+- 3 times the sum of the first class rate for mail (as determined by the Postmaster General) and the number of addresses (other than business delivery stops) in the Member's congressional district.

 Members' Representational Allowance (MRA) Rules